Linking Intestinal Bacteria and Host Metabolism to Tackle Type 2 Diabetes with Novel Food

 Importance of Intestinal Dysbiosis

-Intestinal dysbiosis is a determinant factor in the progression of insulin resistance to T2D, shifting host metabolism through undefined mechanisms whose understanding would be crucial to allow personalized interventions.
+Intestinal dysbiosis is a determinant factor in the progression of insulin resistance to T2D, shifting host metabolism through undefined mechanisms.
+Understanding these mechanisms is crucial to allow personalized interventions.

 Advances have been limited by microbiome complexity and inter-individual variance.
 DiBaN binds together the necessary combination of expertise to address this question, based on the concept that the initial driver of the nutritional effects is the metabolic shift that takes place in the intestinal bacteria, which is transduced to the host.

 Technological Needs

-DiBaN will overcome current limitations in nutrient testing by developing advanced ex-vivo platforms that fully recapitulate the in vivo setting of dysbiosis and insulin resistance, which will be validated with in vivo omic data.
+In this context, technological breakthrough tools for novel food development are an urgent need to prevent dysbiosis and T2D.
+DiBaN will overcome current limitations in nutrient-testing by developing advanced ex-vivo platforms that fully recapitulate the in vivo setting of dysbiosis and insulin resistance.
+These platforms will be validated with in vivo omic data.

+The validation of this idea will also serve to identify biomarkers for the monitoring of the insects' health status.
 A. domesticus will be the testing model of choice due to its excellent nutritional profile, which will be boosted by complementing the insect's diet with microalgae bioactive-rich extracts.

 Integration of Data